 She began to write and translate fliers for the Communist Resistance and to distribute them throughout the city.
-She was also the liaison between the underground fighters, and made sure to maintain communication between the different fractions.
+She was also the liaison between the underground fighters and maintained communication between the different fractions.
 She found replacements for anyone who was caught and arrested.

 On August 19th, 1944, Henri led a civil uprising against what was left of the Vichy regime.
-The revolt paved the way for the French forces to overthrow the Vichy rule and pave the way for the liberation of Paris.
+The revolt paved the way for the French forces to overthrow the Vichy rule and pave the way for Paris’s liberation.

-At the end of August, Charles de Gaulle, the leader of the Free French Forces, threw a party to celebrate their victory.
+At the end of August, Charles de Gaulle, the Free French Forces leader, threw a party to celebrate their victory.
 He invited key players in the fight to liberate France.
 Cécile was the only woman invited.
 Still, she wasn’t impressed by the celebration.
-She complained that it was a very small part, and “there wasn’t even a glass of wine to fend the evening with”.
+She complained that the party was too small and “there wasn’t even a glass of wine to fend the evening with.”
 Indeed, a French tragedy.

 After the war, de Gaulle changed drastically.
 He began to systematically erase the contributions of the Communist Resistance to the fight to liberate Paris and France.
-De Gaulle, who aspired to create a centralized government, didn’t approve of the contribution of other fractions to the liberation of France – especially that of the Communists.
+De Gaulle, who aspired to create a centralized government, didn’t approve of the contribution of other fractions to France’s liberation – especially that of the Communists.

 Cécile wasn’t willing to take this lying down.
 She criticized the French authorities for the systematic erasure of Communists from the French history books.
-She interrupted the then-mayor of Paris, Jacques Chirac (who later became the President of France) in one memorial service, and claimed that the erasure of the contributions of Communists was “a crime against French history”.
+She interrupted the then-mayor of Paris, Jacques Chirac (who later became the President of France) in one memorial service.
+She claimed that the erasure of the contributions of Communists was “a crime against French history.”